jo-pol/MAE-gf/Pagoda's-or-Triangular-grounds.md

 ### Introduction
 In this article we show several placings of one unit of the _Pagoda_ or _Triangular_ ground.
-{ picture of one unit

 ### Building Pagoda's
-Bigger pagoda's can be build much in the same way as fish.
+Bigger pagoda's can be build much in the same way as building bigger fish.
 The coloured dots indicate what goes where when translating the working scheme into a matrix.
+The black lines indicate one unit, the grey lines show where the other units connect.
 ![building pagoda's][build pagoda]

 ### Traditional pagoda's